 In the United States in 2015, about one-third of abandoned mines were flooded.
 Ukraine reported that all its mines abandoned that year were flooded.

-While the results are based on actual measurements from coal mines around the world, the scientists suggest further studies that consider more such measurements from coal mines, including abandoned mines, would be helpful.
+While the results are based on actual measurements from coal mines around the world, the scientists suggest further studies that consider more measurements from coal mines, including abandoned mines, would be helpful.

 The study analysed future methane emissions from coal mines under a range of scenarios.
 If efforts to address climate change resemble what they have been, the researchers estimate that methane emissions as a result of coal mining will increase dramatically by the end of the century: Nearly eight times what they are today from abandoned mines and four times what they are from working mines.